Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Single sentence is front-loaded with verb and resource, concise with no wasted words.
+A single concise sentence that is front-loaded with the verb and resource, containing no unnecessary words.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.